hashsequence/avgCableDiameterApi/README.md

 3. If you used any libraries not in the language’s standard library, why did you use them?

-I did not use any libraries outside the standard library for golang, just to keep things simple
+I did not use any libraries outside the standard library for golang, since the challenge was not too complicated.
+However, I did use the assert library to handle assertions for testing.

 4. If you have any feedback, feel free to share your thoughts!

 ## Misc

-## Tree Of Project:
+## Project Layout

 ```
 .